sciabarracom/openserverless-testing/SETUP.md

 We have a stable test environment on Azure/AWS/GCloud with:

-- in Azure, a domain (opsv.xyz) with subzones.
+- in Azure, a domain (opstest.top) with subzones.
 All subzones are currently in Azure
 - in Azure, an AKS cluster
 - in AWS, an EKS cluster
 - in Gcloud, a GKE cluster